dxknight/chronos/README.md

 ## Enhancements

-There is a helm interface for conveniently adding timers, `helm-chronos`.
+There is a helm interface for conveniently adding timers: `helm-chronos`.

 See https://github.com/dxknight/helm-chronos